Meet the Team

 Laura completed her Doctorate in Educational Psychology at Cardiff University in 2012.
 Prior to this she worked as a support worker for children with significant needs, and as a teaching assistant and pastoral support in secondary school settings.
 Since qualifying, she has gained extensive experience as an Educational Psychologist (EP) working in Local Authorities (LAs) across the Midlands and in Hampshire.

 Laura is passionate about the development of others and sharing her knowledge and skills, and she has previously supervised assistant psychologists and trainee EPs.
-She was instrumental in re-establishing the ELSA training in one LA and continues to provide ongoing supervision for ELSAs.
+She is currently a Fieldwork Tutor for Year 1 Trainee Educational Psychologists from Southampton University.
+Laura was instrumental in re-establishing the ELSA training in one LA and continues to provide ongoing supervision for ELSAs.

 Laura is passionate about Person-Centred Planning approaches including PATH and Circles of Adults, and frequently draws on these in her work.
 She is confident and experienced at facilitating these both in person and virtually.